MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: INTRODUCTION

-The main challenge with datasets for complex tasks is that it is difficult to determine whether a potential new artificial-neural-network (ANN) architecture, fails to optimize due to a lack of hyperparameter tuning, or a faulty novel ML theory.
-We strongly believe that a dataset with reduced complexity could help to combat this issue.
-This paper introduces MMDVS-LF, a multi-modal DVS dataset for the \textit{Line Following} task, recorded in a simplified environment.
+The main challenge with these datasets is that it is difficult to determine whether a potential new ANN architecture fails to optimize due to a lack of hyperparameter tuning or a faulty novel ML theory.
+We strongly believe that a reduced complexity dataset could help combat this issue.
+In our dataset we not only provide DVS data but eye-tracking data as well, which is crucial to evaluate the attention of ML models, going in the direction of explainable and trustworthy systems.

+The key contributions of MMDVS-LF, a multi-modal DVS dataset for the \textit{Line Following} task, are recordings that contain two main modalities: